-\\\ Samples shall be taken three times a month as separate grab samples or one time a month as a composite sample.
+^{}Samples shall be taken three times a month as separate grab samples or one time a month as a composite sample.

-\\\\ Composite samples shall consist of at least 3 sample aliquots of approximately equal volume of at least 100 milliliters each, collected at periodic intervals within a 24-hour period.
+^{}Composite samples shall consist of at least 3 sample aliquots of approximately equal volume of at least 100 milliliters each, collected at periodic intervals within a 24-hour period.
 If the permittee elects to take and analyze grab samples, in lieu of a composite sample then: 1) if the discharge is expected to occur on only a single day, three grab samples may be taken within a single 24-hour period or, 2) if the discharge is expected to occur on more than one day three separate grab samples shall be taken over more than one day to represent the monthly discharge.
 The one composite sample or three grab samples shall be representative of the discharge over the calendar month.
 The analysis results of each composite and grab sample shall be reported on the Discharge Monitoring Reports.
+The monthly average shall be reported on the Discharge Monitoring Reports.

-SPECIAL CONDITION 1: For the purposes of this permit, this discharge is limited to pit pumpage and stormwater runoff, free from process and other waste discharges, and stormwater subject to Special Condition 16.
+SPECIAL CONDITION 1: For the purpose of this permit, the discharges are limited to those discharges identified on page one of the permit, free from other process and wastewater discharges.